MGreif/PCILeech_DMA_Proxy/README.md

 Run the test:
 - Plug in DMA
 - Start target process (target pc)
-- Use CE or w/e to get your desired vaddr (i used assault cube ammo)
+- Use CE or w/e to get your desired vaddr (I used assault cube ammo)
 - `ProxyLoader.exe <absolute-path-built-dll> <absolute-path-sample-reader> <pid> <vaddr>`

 # Important